jwplayer/applicaster-docs/video-playback.md

 *Airplay is enabled by default on iOS apps with no further setup.
 Chromecast, requires clients to provide a Chromecast app ID created here: https://cast.google.com/publish/

+Information!!{: .label .label-yellow } When using Broadcast live Chromecast does not work out of the box.
+It is neccessary to use the ?format=chromecast appendix when requesting the live manifests.
+Applicaster can enable this in their middleware, please reach out to your Applicaster CSM.

 ## How to enable “Play Next”?
 JW config: when a new JW endpoint is created, pipes2 enables play next feed by default.